slashid/gate-examples/oauth2-openapi/README.md

 ## Conclusion

-In this blog post we've described how OAuth 2.0 client credentials and OpenAPI can help secure your services, and how Gate can simplify this down to a few simple steps.
+In this guide we've described how OAuth 2.0 client credentials and OpenAPI can help secure your services, and how Gate can simplify this down to a few simple steps.

-In a future blog post, we'll show you how to use similar approach to easily create custom rate limiting policies for your APIs by using an OpenAPI document as the source of truth for Gate's configuration.
+In a future guide, we'll show you how to use similar approach to easily create custom rate limiting policies for your APIs by using an OpenAPI document as the source of truth for Gate's configuration.

 Want to try out Gate?
 Check our [documentation](https://developer.slashid.dev/docs/gate)!